BU-Spark/CS506-Fall2020-Projects/t_visa_trends_team2/README.md

   4. What grounds were cases denied?
   5. How has this changed over time?
   6. Any patterns that can help predict?
-  7. The distriubtion of each visa applier based on different category (race, sex, age, original nationality etc.)

 ### Datasets:
 [AAO Non-Precedent Decisions](https://www.uscis.gov/administrative-appeals/aao-decisions/aao-non-precedent-decisions)